 Female Vipera snakes are generally larger than males (MADSEN 1988; FORSMAN 1991b; NILSON & ANDREN 2001; TOMOVIĆ et al. 2002; STRUGARIU & ZAMFIRESCU 2011), but in some populations there is either no size dimorphism (e.g., STRUGARIU et al. 2011) or dimorphism is male-biased (TOMOVIĆ et al. 2009; GENTILLI et al. 2006).
 We detected no SSD in V. renardi and V. berus in our samples.
 First of all, the magnitude of dimorphism can vary in relation to locally available food resources, sometimes reducing the differences between males and females (FORSMAN 1991b).
-Secondly, the operational sex ratio in the adder fluctuates (MADSEN & SHINE 1993), which means that the range of size differences among males and females are underrepresented, competition among males is more intense, which favours a larger male size and thus reduces sex-specific differences in body size (MADSEN & SHINE 1993).
+Secondly, the operational sex ratio in the adder fluctuates (MADSEN & SHINE 1993), which means that the range of size differences among males and females may also fluctuate as an outcome of differential competition among males.
+More specifically, in years when females are underrepresented, competition among males is more intense, which favours a larger male size and thus reduces sex-specific differences in body size (MADSEN & SHINE 1993).